jorendorff/tabletop-games/identifamy.md

 *   Players must get no points for artistic ability.
-If the trait is "hopeless romantic", and the picture shows a stick figure holding a daisy, give them the point—they did it that way because not everyone can draw a rose.
+If the trait is "hopeless romantic", and the picture shows a stick figure holding a daisy, give them the point.
+Not everyone can draw a rose.

-Do the same for all the other characters.
-Tally up the points.
+Once every player has revealed all their traits, tally up the points.
 Most points wins!
 There's no tie-breaker; ties are joint victories.

 Suppose you're in a game with four characters.
 You're playing one of the